Since 2017, zebra mussels have been discovered in the Highland Lakes: Buchanan, Inks, LBJ, Marble Falls, Travis and

 Zebra mussels were discovered in the Great Lakes in 1988.
 Since then, the mussels have spread to many parts of the United States.
-In addition to many of the Highland Lakes, reproducing populations of zebra mussels have been detected in Lake Brownwood, O.H.
+In addition to the Highland Lakes, reproducing populations of zebra mussels have been detected in Lake Brownwood, Medina Lake, O.H.
 Ivie Lake, Lake Pflugerville, Lake Georgetown, Lady Bird Lake, Lake Livingston, Canyon Lake, Lake Belton, Stillhouse Hollow Reservoir southwest of Belton, and at several lakes in North Texas.

 - Texas Parks and Wildlife Department statements on zebra mussels discovered in Lake Buchanan, Inks Lake, Lake LBJ, Lake Marble Falls, Lake Travis, and Lake Austin and Lady Bird Lake.